 There may be times when you will need medically necessary care that is more intensive than typical outpatient care.
 But, you do not need 24-hour inpatient hospital care.
-This "intermediate" care may include (but is not limited to):
+This intermediate care may include (but is not limited to):

-- Acute residential treatment, clinically managed detoxification services, or crisis stabilization services.
+- Acute residential treatment (this is substantially similar to Community-Based Acute Treatment (CBAT) programs described below in this section), clinically managed detoxification services, or crisis stabilization services.
+These services may sometimes be referred to as sub-acute care services.
+These services offer 24 hours a day, 7 days a week access to medical services and on-site or on-call nursing staff.
 Your coverage for these services is considered to be an inpatient benefit.
-During the inpatientpre-service review process (see Part 4), Blue Cross and Blue Shield will assess your specific health care needs.
-The least intensive type of setting that is required for your mental condition will be approved by Blue Cross and Blue Shield. - Partial hospital programs, intensive outpatient programs, day treatment programs, or in-home therapy services.
-Your coverage for these programs is considered to be an outpatient benefit.
+During the inpatient pre-service review process (see Part 4), Blue Cross and Blue Shield will assess your specific health care needs.
+The least intensive type of setting that is required for your mental condition will be approved by Blue Cross and Blue Shield. - Partial hospital programs, intensive outpatient programs, day treatment programs, in-home therapy services, or mobile crisis intervention services.
+Your coverage for these services is considered to be an outpatient benefit, even if you use a bed or spend the night.